axone-protocol/docs/docs/technical-documentation/ontology/okp4-ontology.md

 ### Zone

 Zone is a conceptual framework that is established based on a set of rules, within which recognized `Resources` must conform, considering associated consents.

-Zones are described by a set of metadata providing information about various aspects of the Zone, such as the zone's name, general information about the provider, and more.
+Zones are described by a set of metadata providing information about various aspects of the zone, such as the zone's name, general information about the provider, and more.

 Specific data description vocabularies and thesauri are used to structure this metadata.
-A dedicated metadata profile outlines the rules that govern the Zone, expressing its fundamental principles, intentions, scope, and ultimate objectives.
-These rules encompass the entities involved and the Resources that interact within the Zone.
+A dedicated metadata profile outlines the rules that govern the zone, expressing its fundamental principles, intentions, scope, and ultimate objectives.
+These rules encompass the entities involved and the Resources that interact within the zone.

 They can be customized to address specific use cases, industry sectors, partnership networks, or geographic regions, facilitating tailored governance arrangements within a specific context.